..this page..

 Quad Biking

-Quad Biking trails are available on the Long Tom Pass (25 km from Sabie), in the Sabie River Valley (40km from Sabie), as well as between Sabie & Graskop (15 km from Sabie).
+Quad Biking trails are available in the Sabie River Valley near Sabie, on the Long Tom Pass (25 km from Sabie), as well as further down the valley, towards Hazyview (40km from Sabie).
 All of the trails are guide by experienced guides on rented quads, whilst one of the operators also accommodate private quads.
 The trails include 1, 2 or 4 hour rides through some of the most scenic landscapes the region has to offer.

 Contact: